 Liberia’s geological similarities with its neighbouring countries in the region point to a higher potential of minerals.
 It is understood that, despite these potentials, Liberia is still an underexplored country.
-Beside the traditional minerals (iron ore, gold, and diamonds), there is significant potential for other minerals including barite, heavy mineral beach sands (rutile, zircon, ilmenite, and monazite), phosphate, clays, silica sand, copper, zinc, and chromite.
+Besides the traditional minerals (iron ore, gold, and diamonds), there is significant potential for other minerals including barite, heavy mineral beach sands (rutile, zircon, ilmenite, and monazite), phosphate, clays, silica sand, copper, zinc, and chromite.